Algoryx/click-mirror/agxClick/README.md

 In addition, if you want to transfer object pose data for non-robots, you can declare robots and extra components in a clickobjects list, see [ClickScene.yml](testdata/ClickScene.yml] for an example.

+The requirement put on Robots to accomplish the above is

+- that each joint has a unique (per robot) protocolReference
+- that each sensor not in a joint has a unique (per robot) protocolReference

 ### ExampleClickScene - Two Robots with Joint sensor and a Box with pose

 Run below command(s) after the usual AGX `setup_env` command: